 You’ve all seen it.
-The car swerving ahead of you.
-The car drifting into your lane.
-The car slamming on brakes at the last minute to avoid the line of stopped traffic.
-When you pass by, if you are lucky enough to get by them safely, you see the driver’s head looking straight down at their cell phone actively scrolling their social media or text messages, and ignoring the rest of us on the road.
+The car is swerving ahead of you.
+The car is drifting into your lane—the car slamming on the brakes at the last minute to avoid the line of stopped traffic.
+When you pass by, if you are lucky enough to get by them safely, you see the driver’s head looking straight down at their cell phone, actively scrolling their social media or text messages, and ignoring the rest of us on the road.
 Not a care in the world except to be intently focused on the latest happenings on social media.

-The most recent statistics from the National Highway Traffic Safety Administration report that only about 3% of drivers are using cell phone or other electronic devices while driving.
+The most recent statistics from the National Highway Traffic Safety Administration report that only about 3% of drivers use cell phones or other electronic devices while driving.
 I, for one, do not believe this for a minute.
-There is not a day that goes by where I do not see multiple people drifting from their lanes and fully absorbed in their cell phone while driving.
+There is not a day that goes by where I do not see multiple people drifting from their lanes and fully absorbed in their cell phones while driving.
 Each day seems to be worse than the previous day.
 People are addicted to their Fakebook (you know people are lying about their perfect seeming lives on Facebook, right?) or Instagram accounts.

 There are currently 16 states with cell phone bans while driving.
 North Carolina attempted to join the list of states where cell phones are restricted while driving, but the measure failed in the 2019 session.
-The Hands Free NC Act, House Bill 144, passed the House in a watered down version that would have made it a violation if the use of the cell phone resulted in careless or reckless driving.
-However, the bill did not survive the NC Senate and its sponsors will try again in the 2020 session.
+The Hands Free NC Act, House Bill 144, passed the House in a watered-down version that would have made it a violation if cell phone use resulted in careless or reckless driving.
+However, the bill did not survive the NC Senate, and its sponsors will try again in the 2020 session.